 He kneeled, and the cold of the ground and the damp chill of the evening coming on with sundown settled into his joints.
 In the waning light, he saw the bruises on her face.
 Her clothing was torn in places, and it was likely there were others he couldn’t see.
 He stood and looked around.
 He had traveled far, and this was a strange country.
 Not so young but not so old, in his 40s, no family left and tired of the sameness of his own land, he had followed a dream.
 To find a place where magic still lived and perhaps a place where he could heal.
 Discovering a young girl hurt and unconscious at the foot of a mountain was not something he expected.

-She was cold and wet from the day’s rain, which had stopped, and from the mist thick blanketing the ground.
+She was cold and wet from the day’s rain, which had stopped, and from the thick mist blanketing the ground.
 He took off his cloak and wrapped it around her shoulders.
 Curious, but not asking about the tinge of trepidation he sensed behind the question, he answered her.
-“Well, the first thing is a fire so you can dry out and warm up.”
+“Well, the first thing is to build a fire so you can dry out and warm up.”

 “You’re a man,” she said, part statement and part question.
 “Why are you helping me?”